yubrshen/multiplication/README.md

 [design-test-implementation](./design-test-implementation.org)
 All source code are generated from it, therefore there is little comments in the source code.
-To review the code, design, etc., it's better read [design-test-implementation](./design-test-implementation.org), which is more readable.
+To review the code, design, etc., it's better reading [design-test-implementation](./design-test-implementation.org), which is more readable.